 Don’t Ignore Tax Implications Of Retirement Benefits

-Ignore the tax implications of retirement benefits divided in divorce at your own peril.
+Ignore the tax implications of retirement benefits divided in divorce at your peril.
 You may think you’re getting one amount but wind up with something very different.

 It’s important to know the differences between things like a traditional 401(k) or IRA versus a Roth IRA or Roth 401(k).
 In this instance, one is taxable, one is not.